-- Up to \$25,162.14 per year per student not to exceed the cost of tuition.
+- For the 2023/2024 academic year- Up to \$27,120.05 per year per student not to exceed the cost of tuition.
 The Department of Veterans Affairs will match at the same amount and up to 50% of the difference between the student's tuition benefit and the total cost of tuition and fees. - Participation in Yellow Ribbon may preclude the student from eligibility for any other institutional awards. - The Yellow Ribbon award amount is based on per-credit-hour tuition and allowable fees. - Continuing eligibility is contingent upon good academic standing and remaining entitlement with the VA.